OpenMS/pyopenms-docs/docs/source/pyopenms_in_r.rst

     library(reticulate)
     ropenms=import("pyopenms", convert = FALSE)

-This should now give you access to all of :term:`pyOpenMS` in R. Importantly, the convert option has to be set to FALSE, since type conversions such as 64bit integers will cause a problem.
+This should now give you access to all of pyOpenMS in R. Importantly, the convert option has to be set to FALSE, since type conversions such as 64bit integers will cause a problem.

 You should now be able to interact with the OpenMS library and, for example, read and write :term:`mzML` files: